moonsharp-devs/moonsharp_org/faq.md

 ##### What is the development status ?

 The interpreter runs correctly and fast enough for the common needs.
-In most cases it's faster than at least some of its competitors (I'm not good at advertising..).
+It strikes a unique balance in performance and ease of use, specially when heavy interoperation with CLR code is needed.

 The error handling is to be improved, specially in parsing/compilation stages.